Town Centre Revitalisation Project

 • Installation of a pocket park adjacent to the IGA

-• Refurbishment of the toilet block adjacent to the Shire Administration
+• Refurbishment of the toilet block adjacent to Central Park

 • Enhancement of Central Park